-Hans Verboven is professor in Corporate Social Responsibility and Business Ethics and German Business Communication at the Faculty of Applied Economic Sciences.
+Hans Verboven is professor in Corporate Social Responsibility and Business Ethics and German Business Communication at the Faculty of Business and Economics.

-Is an expert in sustainability management and helps companies (especially SME's) to rethink their sustainability policy in order to create more value and profit at a lower environmental and social cost.
+Is an expert in sustainability management and growth stratgegies and helps companies (especially SME's) to achieve business excellence and sustainable growth.

 Is a pioneer in integrating SDGS in the strategy of SMEs and leads an ambitious sustainability management project for the Flemish Government.

-As an academic/corporate project manager he has guided more than 30 young potentials (master’s students) to show in practice that sustainability is a key driver of business model optimization and innovation.
+As an academic/corporate project tutor he has guided more than 75 master’s students to show in practice that sustainability is a key driver of business model optimization and innovation.

 He publishes in both national and international scientific journals and has edited and written various books.
 He specializes in sustainability/CSR in SME's and corporate communication.

-He speaks five European languages: German and English (both near-native level) French, Italian and Dutch (native speaker).
+He speaks 6 European languages: German and English (both near-native level) French, Italian (moderate), Afrikaans (moderate) and Dutch (native speaker).